argie77/Trivia-Game/README.md

 ## Project Description
 A simple single player trivia Game!
-This game will have 15 questions and 4 options in each question.
+This game will have 15 questions and 4 multiple choices in each question.
+The user will notified if they have the right answer.

+## Project Process